documentationfor yFiles for HTML 3.0.0.3

 Configures which corners are affected.
 By default, all corners are affected.
 Note that all affected corners share the same corner style and size.

-When corners will not meet, e.g. in the second and third example above, the corner size may extend all the way to the other side of the node.
+When corners do not meet, for example, in the second and third example above, the corner size may extend all the way to the other side of the node.

 fill